JoshuaKGoldberg/Goldblog/content/blog/nature-individuality-empowerment/index.md

 Developers all too often aim to to satisfy the exact criteria given to them instead of thinking deeply on the best way to satisfy the backing context.

 If a ticket is written requesting a cache to improve performance calling a slow endpoint, it's tempting to take that request and dive in to implement a cache without further analysis.
-But maybe the endpoint's performance should be improved?
+But maybe the endpoint's performance could be improved, eliminating the need for a cache?
 Maybe you should use an existing technique such as edge caching instead of re-implementing your own?
-Is that endpoint even called in a hot path, or if it is, can it be lazy-loaded to not be a blocker?
+Is that endpoint even called in a hot path, and if it is, can it be lazy-loaded to not be a blocker?

 There is an old joke that developers would prefer hours of trial and error than a few minutes reading the docs.
 The same holds true for understanding requirements.